zedshaw/fuqit/README.md

 Easy, and oh so hackable so don't run this crap on any computer you care about.

-0. If it's in /static/ it's a binary file.
+0. If it's in /static/ it's a static file.
 1. If it has an extension it's a template.
 2. If it ends in / it's either /index.html or /index.py
 3. Otherwise it's a module named after the path with / changed to .